hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 Structured concurrency uses short-circuiting patterns to avoid doing unnecessary work.
 These patterns are supported by shutdown policies, implemented by subclasses of `StructuredTaskScope`.
 We've used the `awaitAllSuccessfulOrThrow()` policy in this demo.
-More policies exist, like `awaitAnySuccessfulResultOrThrow()`, for example.
+More policies exist, like `awaitAnySuccessfulOrThrow()`, for example.
 Which would elegantly solve the scenario I shared with you at the very start of this talk.

 ---